Oneflow-Inc/oneflow-documentation/en/docs/basics/02_tensor.md

         [3., 4.]], dtype=oneflow.float32)
 ```

-We can see the tensor `x1` and `x2` are created, whose data types are INT64 and FLOAT32 respectively.
+We can see the tensor `x1` and `x2` are created, whose data types are `int64` and `float32` respectively.

 ### Create with NumPy array

-Tensors can be created from NumPy arrays, simply by passing the NumPy array as a parameter during the creation of the tensor object.
+Tensors can be created from NumPy arrays, simply by passing the NumPy array as a parameter when the tensor object constructed.

 ```python
 x3 = flow.tensor(np.ones((2,3)))